RaymiiOrg/remys_fast_mqtt_logger/README.md

 - `-b BROKER, --broker=BROKER`
     - The MQTT broker URL (including the port) to connect to.
+    - Example: `tcp://test.mosquitto.org:1883`.
-    - Example: `test.mosquitto.org:1883`.
+    - Example: `ssl://test.mosquitto.org:8883`.

 - `-t TOPIC, --topic=TOPIC`
     - The MQTT topic to subscribe to.
     - Default is `#` (subscribe to all topics).

 - `-u USERNAME, --username=USERNAME`
-    - Username for authenticating with the MQTT broker.
+    - Username for authenticating with the MQTT broker. (optional)

 - `-p PASSWORD, --password=PASSWORD`
-    - Password for authenticating with the MQTT broker.
+    - Password for authenticating with the MQTT broker. (optional)

 - `-f FACILITY, --facility=FACILITY`
     - The syslog facility to log to.
 Must prefix with `LOG_`.